derrickbozich/secret-shows-test/README.md

 autofill for forms and search
-get date to hover over show poster on show index get login and signup to look right add more than two artists
+get date to hover over show poster on show index get login and signup to look right

+add more than two artists
+find a way for users to upload photos show descriptions figure out how to make unformatted photos fit

 artists.select { |artist| query.include?(artist.name)}.map{|artist| artist.to_json}